Tobias-VA/OpenVisSim-2020/README.md

 ### Contact
-For any questions/comments to the original project, feel free to contact Pete R. Jones: https://github.com/petejonze , For questions to the updated 2020 version and use with Vive Pro Eye contact me at: tobias.aescht@uni-ulm.de, Supervisor of the bachelor thesis was Mark Colley at Ulm University: https://github.com/M-Colley
+For any questions/comments to the original project, feel free to contact Pete R. Jones: https://github.com/petejonze , For questions to the updated 2020 version and use with Vive Pro Eye contact me at: tobias@aescht.net, Supervisor of the bachelor thesis was Mark Colley at Ulm University: https://github.com/M-Colley